-The short answer is Pancetta is Italian bacon.
-The long answer is Pancetta is made slightly differently than bacon.
-Both are made from pork belly and while bacon is smoked, pancetta is cured with salt.
+Here is the short answer.
+Pancetta is Italian bacon.
+The long answer is pancetta is made slightly differently than bacon.
+Both are made from pork belly.
+And while bacon is smoked, pancetta is cured with salt.

-You can easily substitute pancetta with bacon but make sure you go for high quality, meaty, thick- sliced bacon.
+You can easily substitute pancetta with bacon but make sure you go for high quality, meaty, thickly sliced bacon.

 Here is a photo of cooked pancetta, not much fat there.
 So if you end up using bacon, discard excess fat to prevent your pasta from becoming too greasy.

-As with many Italian dishes, this pasta number is not overloaded with ingredients.
+As with many Italian dishes, this pasta recipe is not overloaded with ingredients.
 Italians really love it simple!
 So the key players here are…